Queen's Park (Toronto)

-Queen's Park is an urban park in Downtown Toronto, Ontario, Canada.
+Queen's Park is an urban park in downtown Toronto, Ontario, Canada.
 Opened in 1860 by Edward, Prince of Wales, it was named in honour of Queen Victoria.
 The park is the site of the Ontario Legislative Building, which houses the Legislative Assembly of Ontario.
-The phrase "Queen's Park" is regularly used as a metonym for the Government of Ontario or the Legislative Assembly of Ontario.
+The phrase "Queen's Park" is often used metonymically to refer to the Government of Ontario and the Legislative Assembly of Ontario.

 The park is nearly an enclave of the University of Toronto's St. George campus, which occupies most of the surrounding lands.
 In 1859, the land was leased by the University of Toronto to the City of Toronto government for a 999-year term.
 In 1880, a "portion of the Queen's Park [was] selected [and given to] the Government of Ontario, as a site for the erection of new Legislative and Departmental buildings".
 The land that is occupied by the Legislative Assembly of Ontario is owned by the Government of Ontario.
 The north park is owned by the University of Toronto and leased to the city.
 Ministry buildings of the Ontario government occupy other properties to the east of the park, in an area between Wellesley Street and Grosvenor Street.